inmanturbo/misc/authentik/README.md

 prefix
 ```

-### And also add a catchall for subdomains to hit the outpost path (for logouts, etc)
+### And also add a catch-all for subdomains to hit the outpost path (for logouts, etc)
 #### Configure Hosts   Add
 #### Host
 HostName *